Enhanced Fujita scale: History

 The Enhanced Fujita scale replaced the decommissioned Fujita scale that was introduced in 1971 by Ted Fujita.
 Operational use began in the United States on February 1, 2007, followed by Canada on April 1, 2013, who uses a modified version known as the CEF-scale.
 (Note: Sources also commonly refer to the CEF-scale simply as the "EF-scale" or "Enhanced Fujita Scale", especially when the context is unambiguously referring to the Canadian version.)
 It has also been in use in France since 2008, albeit modified slightly by using damage indicators that take into account French construction standards, native vegetation, and the use of metric units.
-In Brazil, the EF Scale is used by the Reporting Platform and Voluntary Network of Severe Storm Observers (PREVOTS) since June 2018.
+In Brazil, the EF Scale is used by the Reporting Platform and Voluntary Network of Severe Storm Observers (PREVOTS) since June 2018, and by other agencies since 2025.
 Similarly, the Japanese implementation of the scale is also modified along similar lines; the Japanese variant is referred to locally in Japan as the JEF or Japanese Enhanced Fujita Scale.
 The scale is also used unofficially in other countries, such as China.

-The newer scale was publicly unveiled on October 4, 2004 at the American Meteorological Society's 22nd Conference on Severe Local Storms in Hyannis, Massachusetts.
+The newer scale was publicly unveiled on October 4, 2004, at the American Meteorological Society's 22nd Conference on Severe Local Storms in Hyannis, Massachusetts.
 It was developed from 2000 to 2004 by the Fujita Scale Enhancement Project of the Wind Science and Engineering Research Center at Texas Tech University, which brought together dozens of expert meteorologists and civil engineers in addition to its own resources.

 The scale was used for the first time in the United States a year after its public announcement when parts of central Florida were struck by multiple tornadoes, the strongest of which were rated at EF3 on the new scale.

 In November 2022, a research paper was published that revealed a more standardized EF-scale was in the works.
 This newer scale is expected to combine and create damage indicators, and introduce new methods of estimating wind speeds in tornadoes.
 Some of these newer methods include mobile doppler radar and forensic engineering.

 In 2024, Anthony W. Lyza, Matthew D. Flournoy, and A. Addison Alford, researchers with the National Severe Storms Laboratory, Storm Prediction Center, CIWRO, and the University of Oklahoma's School of Meteorology, published a paper stating, ">20% of supercell tornadoes may be capable of producing EF4–EF5 damage".

 Parameters

 The seven categories for the EF scale are listed below, in order of increasing intensity.
-Although the wind speeds and photographic damage examples have been updated, the damage descriptions given are based on those from the Fujita scale, which are more or less still accurate.
-However, for the actual EF scale in practice, damage indicators (the type of structure which has been damaged) are predominantly used in determining the tornado intensity.
+Although the wind speed estimates and photographic damage examples have been updated, the damage descriptions are broadly derived from those used with the Fujita scale.
+In operational practice, however, damage indicators and degrees of damage are predominantly used in determining tornado intensity.